ina-foss/twembeddings/README.md

 `label` is the ground truth that you may use to evaluate the algorithm.
 You can leave the column empty if you have no ground truth.

-You can then run something like:
+You can then run something like this ( `--annotation no` indicates that you have no annotated ground truth):

     python clustering.py --dataset data/yourfile.tsv --lang fr --model tfidf_dataset --threshold 0.7

+A new file with the predicted labels in column "pred" will be saved in `data/yourfile_results.tsv`.
+The evaluation of the chosen parameters (if you have ground truth labels to evaluate on) will be saved to `results_clustering.csv`.

 ## Clustering
 Run clustering with one or several embedding names as `model` parameter.